 Why is there a URL error when I do not see any URLs in my document?

-Search on key domain suffixes such as .gov, .edu, .com, .io, .biz, etc.
+Search on key domain suffixes such as .gov, .edu, .com, .io, .biz, etc. and also search for "www" or "http" text.

 Hidden or embedded URLs can be prevalent when using citations.
 Citations created by Zotero or Paperpile, for example, can create a hidden clickable links.
 Avoid using third party citation software and type out the citation.